unknownhad/Himanshu-Home/content/posts/27-08-2026-resume-snowlight-vshell.md

 Public task: [ANY.RUN analysis 8d27f4bf-ed8c-461d-96e6-86968464dd86](https://app.any.run/tasks/8d27f4bf-ed8c-461d-96e6-86968464dd86/)

 The obvious answer was "it is a RAT."
-The useful question was **what does each stage do, and what does the combination tell us about the operator's objective?**
+The useful question was **what does each stage do and what does the combination tell us about the operator's objective?**

 So I took it apart.